 Unresolved foregrounds contribute to the temperature power spectrum and must be modelled to extract accurate cosmological parameters. {\likeI} and {\paramsI} used a parametric approach to modelling foregrounds, similar to the approach adopted in the analysis of the SPT and ACT experiments \citep{Reichardt:2012,Dunkley:2013}.
-The unresolved foregrounds are described by a set of power spectrum templates together with ``nuisance'' parameters, which are sampled via MCMC along with the cosmological parameters\footnote{Our treatment of Galactic dust emission also differs from that described in {\likeI} and {\paramsI}.
-Here we describe changes to the extragalactic model and our treatment of errors in the \Planck\ absolute calibration, deferring a discussion of Galactic dust modelling in temperature and polarization to Sect. \ref{sec:planck_only}.}.
-The components of the extragalactic foreground model consist of: \begin{itemize} \item the shot noise from Poisson fluctuations in the number density of point sources; \item the power due to clustering of point sources (loosely referred to as the CIB component); \item a thermal Sunyaev-Zeldovich (tSZ) component; \item a kinetic Sunyaev-Zeldovich (kSZ) component; \item the cross-correlation between tSZ and CIB. \end{itemize}
+The unresolved foregrounds are described by a set of power spectrum templates together with nuisance parameters, which are sampled via MCMC along with the cosmological parameters.\footnote{Our treatment of Galactic dust emission also differs from that used in {\likeI} and {\paramsI}.
+Here we describe changes to the extragalactic model and our treatment of errors in the \Planck\ absolute calibration, deferring a discussion of Galactic dust modelling in temperature and polarization to Sect.~\ref{sec:planck_only}.} The components of the extragalactic foreground model consist of: \begin{itemize} \item the shot noise from Poisson fluctuations in the number density of point sources; \item the power due to clustering of point sources (loosely referred to as the CIB component); \item a thermal Sunyaev-Zeldovich (tSZ) component; \item a kinetic Sunyaev-Zeldovich (kSZ) component; \item the cross-correlation between tSZ and CIB. \end{itemize}

-In addition, the likelihood includes a number of other nuisance parameters, such as relative calibrations between frequencies, beam eigenmode amplitudes, etc. We use the same templates for the tSZ, kSZ, and tSZ/CIB cross-correlation as in the 2013 papers.
-However, we have made a number of changes to the CIB modeling and the priors adopted for the SZ effects, which we now describe in detail.
+In addition, the likelihood includes a number of other nuisance parameters, such as relative calibrations between frequencies, and beam eigenmode amplitudes.
+We use the same templates for the tSZ, kSZ, and tSZ/CIB cross-correlation as in the 2013 papers.
+However, we have made a number of changes to the CIB modelling and the priors adopted for the SZ effects, which we now describe in detail.